-Every year I review hundreds of resumes for assistant store managers, store managers, area managers, district managers, and other field leaders in store ops and loss prevention in the United States and Canada.
+Every year I review hundreds of resumes for assistant store managers, store managers, area managers, district managers, and regional managers in the United States and Canada.
 Although I haven't been keeping score, I would say maybe 5% are great - the rest are either average (which usually isn't good enough to stand out from peers) or need a lot of work.

 Why?
 Well, most people don't write resumes for a living - it's not their area of expertise.
 They excel at managing stores, developing teams, driving sales, cutting shrink, and maximizing profit.
 I'm lousy at that (which is why I left a career in retail management behind), but I am pretty handy at writing resumes.

 Here are the 10 biggest mistakes I regularly see, in no particular order:

 It's not imperative to have a full mailing address if you're worried about privacy, but I recommend more than just a phone number and email address.
 Resumes go into applicant databases, and recruiters search from those systems to find suitable candidates.
 If you don't have at least your city, state/province, and zip/postal code, some may not be able to enter you in their database or find you in a search.

 The goal in any job search is to stand out from all the other applicants that are interested in the same job.
 So why use a template that makes your resume look almost identical to so many others?
 I know it's more work, but create a resume from scratch so at least it has a chance to stand out.
 (Or better yet, hire a professional resume writer like myself for maximum competitive advantage!)

 Objectives have long gone the way of "References Available Upon Request" - in other words, they're not used anymore.
 If you have one on your resume, you may be perceived as out of touch.
 Besides, recruiters these days aren't interested in what you're looking for - they want to know what you have to offer.